-Discovery Preschools support a challenging environment that intrigues a child’s natural intuitive curiosity.
-It is a unique childcare experience that families will be proud to be apart of.
+The Discovery Preschools support a challenging environment that intrigues a child’s natural intuitive curiosity.
+It is a unique childcare experience that families will be proud to be a part of.
 We acknowledge the incredible work of the children, parents and teachers in Reggio Emilia, Italy.
 Their approach to childcare has inspired many educators from around the world to visit these schools and welcome many aspects of this approach into our North American culture and communities.
 Our schools also reflect the new Pedagogy in Ontario for the Early Years.

 How Does Learning Happen?
 Is the Ministry of Education’s formal document which organizes experiences and curriculum into four foundational conditions that are important for children to

 grow and flourish: Belonging, Well-Being, Engagement, and Expression.
 These foundations are governed by the Child Care and Early Years Act, and therefore, part of our yearly licensing review.
 Our Program Statement is our guiding research and interpretation that we have embraced a seamless philosophy supporting our years of personal research of world-renown educational ideas and provincial pedagogy.

 The Discovery Preschools are beautiful, esthetically designed spaces.
 Each interior is accessible to all people and promotes the self-help skills of young children.
 Each space is filled with natural light promoting the opportunity of transparency to our surrounding community.